 It was through attending an Ashtanga class 15 years ago and then discovered the joys of a wide variety of yoga styles that she really began to immerse herself in yoga practise.

-Annette is qualitied as an RYT200 and trains in a number of styles – from gentle Hatha flow yoga, through strength building Ashtanga Vinyasa, to brow mopping Power Yoga.
+Annette is qualitied as an RYT200 and 85 hours Pregnancy Yoga Teacher and trains in a number of styles – from gentle Hatha flow yoga, through strength building Ashtanga Vinyasa, to brow mopping Power Yoga.
 She says “Initially I liked ‘challenging’ classes – but have now discovered the joy of slowing down, flowing with your breath and letting go.
 I have found that if I do a Hatha flow one day, and then a strong Vinyasa flow the next I am so much more “bendy” and ready for the challenge.”

 Annette loves to adapt her teaching to all the different styles and the variety of students – from different levels, physical abilities and interest.
 She likes to ensure her students learn safely, correctly – but above all – ENJOY their class – there is always a place for a smile!